darHH/tp/docs/UserGuide.md

 ### Sports Management

-#### Creating a Sport
+#### Add new Sport to Global List of Sports
-Add new sports to the global sports list for all contacts to use.
+Add new sports to the global sports list that can be added to your contacts.

 **Format**:
 ```